Programming Is Dying

 Overall, I believe the decline of programming as we know it is a positive development that will lead to a more efficient and innovative industry, where programmers can focus on what they do best: solving complex problems and creating value for their clients.

-Original article: Programming Is Dying.
+Republished from: Programming Is Dying.